multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-api-functions.md

 token() -> TokenIdentifier
 ```

 Returns the identifier of the token transferred in the current transaction.
 Will return `TokenIdentifier::egld()` for EGLD transfers.

-Use `#[payment_token]` argument annotation instead of directly calling this function.

 ### esdt_token_nonce
 ```rust